If you're looking for a new perspective, you've come to the right place. Toronto's art and culture scene is guaranteed to inspire.

 7. A chance to peek into the historical architecture and unique spaces

-Toronto’s exploding skyline is a sight to behold — but it belies the countless unique and historical buildings (and their remarkable contents) that are tucked all over town.
-The annual Doors Open weekend is the best opportunity to see hundreds of these remarkable venues — but visitors don’t have to wait until next spring to get inside some popular favourites.
-You can check out some of the traditional sites without leaving home through Digital Doors Open Toronto.
+Toronto's exploding skyline is a sight to behold—but it belies the countless unique, historical buildings (and their remarkable contents) tucked all over town.
+The annual Doors Open weekend is the best opportunity to see hundreds of these great venues—but visitors don't have to wait until next spring to get inside some popular favourites.
+You can check out some traditional sites without leaving home through Digital Doors Open Toronto.

 Through the city's HistoricTO program, you can travel back in time with walking tours spotlighting the Toronto History Museums, 10 museums owned and operated by the City of Toronto.
 The extensive Toronto History Museums Artifact Collection is also available online.

 Toronto will get your toes tapping to tunes from all over: while the city's huge range of venues means you can catch a show from up-and-coming and well-known musicians any night of the week, there's no better place to expand your aural horizons than the city's international music festivals.
 From the largest free African music festival in North America to Small World, which celebrates music from across Asia, a visit to Toronto lets you travel the world with your ears.